Design an Adaptive Layout with Material Design

 Components can adapt by switching out for functionality equivalent components that are better suited for large screens.

-Navigation components that work on mobile can create ergonomic issues on large formats.
+Navigation components that work on mobile, create ergonomic issues on large formats.

 9. Responsive Patterns

 Right now components are fluidly expanding to fill the space.
 Using the reposition pattern and grouping, we'll adapt the content for the larger space.
-We'll Reposition cards on Today screen to take advantage of the horizontal space and the column grid.
+We'll Reposition cards on Today screen to take advantage of the horizontal space.

-1. Consider how Tasks and Wishlist could expand vertically at different rates, adapting them to 6 columns. and horizontally will make better use of the space.
+2. Consider how Tasks and Wishlist could expand vertically at different rates, adapting them to 6 and 5 columns and horizontally will make better use of the space.
+Wishlist is already visually contained in a pane.

 10. Adaptive Navigation